 As the name suggests, this is simply a stronger version of the regular flashlight that offers much better illumination.
 The increased luminosity is particularly obvious in larger locations and while it is not necessary per se, it can help with navigation and player morale.

-Glow sticks shine with UV light and are a secondary way to detect fingerprints, handprints, and footprints, although they can also be used to help mark the way in larger locations, similar to candles.
+Glow sticks shine with UV light and are a secondary way to detect fingerprints, handprints, and footprints, although they are more useful as a means of helping the players navigate or mark points of interest in larger locations, similar to candles.

-Salt comes in a box that can be used to place piles of salt on the floor, and each box has three “charges”.
-Placing piles of salt in doorways and chokepoints can help narrow down the location of the ghost room, and footprints left in salt can be photographed for extra cash.
+Salt comes in a salt shaker that can be used to place piles of salt on the floor, and each box has three “charges.”
+Placing piles of salt in doorways and chokepoints can help narrow down the location of the ghost room.

 Moreover, salt is particularly useful against Wraiths, as it will stop them from hunting if they interact with it.
 Detecting UV footprints in an undisturbed pile of salt is also a clear sign you’re dealing with a Wraith and it can make an investigation much easier.
 On the downside, “salted” Wraiths also become more aggressive afterwards.